-Hindustan Unilever Foundation (HUF) is a not-for-profit Company that acts as a vehicleto anchor water management related community development and sustainability initiatives ofHindustan Unilever Limited.
+Hindustan Unilever Foundation (HUF) is a not-for-profit company that acts as a vehicleto anchor water savings related community development and sustainability initiatives ofHindustan Unilever Limited.
 HUF operates the Water for Public Good' programme withspecific focus on farm based livelihoods in 54 districts across India in partnership with20 NGOs.
 HUF also supports several knowledge initiatives in this area.
-This partneredprogramme of HUF has achieved the following community benefits:
+The waterconservation programme of the Company has achieved the following community benefits:

-Water conservation: Cumulative and collective water potential of more than 300billion litres has been created through improved supply and demand management of water.
+Water conservation: Cumulative and collective water potential of 200 billionlitres has been created through improved supply and demand management of water

-Crop yield: The projects undertaken have generated additional agricultureproduction of more than six lakh tonnes.
+Crop yield: The projects undertaken by the Company have generated additionalagriculture production of 1.5 lakh tonnes.

-Capacity building: Over one lakh and seventy thousand people have been trainedin water conservation activities better agricultural practices and related areas.
+Capacity building: Over one lakh people have been trained in water conservationactivities better agricultural practices and related areas.